swatkiev/control_repo/kubernetes/README.md

 # after start:

-add to /etc/hosts "your.local.ip	teamcity.cluster.local"
+add to /etc/hosts "'minikube.ip'	'hostname of VM in minikube'"

 # for check status: